Skip To Main Content

 BENEFITS OF A COVENANT COMMUNITY

-Above all, at MPCS, it is our desire that every family member of the school has a personal relationship with Jesus Christ.
-And, we pray for the Lord to continue His work in us, making each of us more like Him and less like this world.
-We have all fallen short of the glory of God (Romans 3:23).
-As such, being a community of grace, of mercy, of love, and of forgiveness is essential as we live together and consistently seek harmony both with God and one another.
+Keep in mind that being covenantal does not mean perfection.
+We are a community made up of people far from perfect.
+And although it is our desire to live well, we recognize that we have all fallen short of the glory of God (Romans 3:23).
+As such, being a community of grace, mercy, love, and forgiveness is essential as we live together and consistently seek unity both with God and one another.

 ChapelFrontRow